DashDevs Blog Banking Top 10 Core Banking Software Providers in 2026

 Core banking software is an integrated technology platform that manages and automates essential banking operations.

-Think of core banking software as a ready-made digital structure, provided B2B, that integrates seamlessly with an external application, handling the back-end of banking services provided to end customers.
-With core banking, it’s possible to include most of the banking functionalities in virtually any app or platform.
+Think of core banking software as a ready-made digital structure, provided B2B, that integrates with an external application and handles the back end of banking services for end customers.
+With a modern core, most retail banking software capabilities—balances, transfers, cards, and reporting—can surface in an app, a web banking experience, or embedded flows inside non-bank products.

 Need help choosing a core banking solution for your business?